 The gut is referred to as a ‘second brain’ because it produces many of the same neurotransmitters as the brain that are all associated with cognitive performance, like gamma-aminobutyric acid (GABA), serotonin and dopamine.
 As per a study published by Frontiers in Psychiatry, when an individual has poor gut health, they are more likely to experience cognitive issues.

 If the gut is in a state of stress, due to inflammation, oxidative stress, leaky gut, or a lack of nutrient diversity, it reports this to the brain, which in turn shifts into a state of stress, causing cognitive dysfunction.
 This link has led researchers to believe that cognitive problems like anxiety, depression, memory malfunction, brain fog, and more serious neurological conditions like Alzheimer’s, are all related to gut health.

 How improving your gut health boosts cognitive performance

 If you are experiencing any cognitive problems, you may have poor gut health.
-Preliminary research indicates dietary adjustments improve key-markers of cognitive performance, specific adjustments that have been shown to populate the gut with good bacteria (prebiotics), provide fuel for healthy bacteria (probiotics), and to regulate gut functionality (fiber).
+Preliminary research indicates dietary adjustments improve key-markers of cognitive performance, specific adjustments that have been shown to populate the gut with good bacteria (probiotics), provide fuel for healthy bacteria (probiotics), and to regulate gut functionality (fibre).

-When your gut is happy, so is your brain, and vice versa.
-Consuming a diet rich in probiotics, prebiotics, fiber and a diverse variety of nutrients will contribute to a healthy gut, which sends a message to your brain via the GBA to say ‘I’m good, now focus on your performance!’.
+When your gut is happy, so is your brain and vice versa.
+Consuming a diet rich in probiotics, fibres and a diverse variety of nutrients will contribute to a healthy gut, which sends a message to your brain via the GBA to say ‘I’m good, now focus on your performance!’.

-Get our news and articles to your inbox!
+Get our news and articles to your mail!

 Sign up for our newsletter